 MATERIALS AND METHODS

-Animals and Ethical Procedures
+Animals and ethical procedures

 Twenty-four adult (60-d-old) male Sprague Dawley rats weighing 250–400 g was included for this study.
 The animals were group-housed in polypropylene cages with sawdust-covered floors.
 Rats were maintained on a standard 12-h light/dark cycle, in a temperature-controlled environment (22 ± 2 °C).
 The Institutional Ethics Committee approved all experiments and procedures for the Use of Animals, No. 2021-0105.
 The procedures for scientific animal’s use were conducted in accordance with the Guide for the Care and Use of Laboratory Animals (8th ed, 2011) and law No. 11.794 (Brazil, 2008).